locallyoptimistic/LocallyOptimistic/content/post/kpis.md

 * What will you do when it varies?
 * How frequently should you view it?

-### Everyone should agree and understand what exactly is being measure
+### Everyone should agree and understand what exactly is being measured

 The stakeholder should know exactly what goes into the calculation of the KPI.
 For example, if you wanted to count the growth in Monthly Active Users, it's crucial that your definition and calculation lines up with what the business expects.